juniorxsound/CV/README.md

 - **Tel Aviv University** - *B.A.
 (2011-2014)*

   Bachelor of Arts, Film and television
-  - Seminar research in interactive storytelling titled "The Choices we Hear" examining the use of sound in interactive narrative.
+  - Seminar research in interactive storytelling titled "The Choices we Hear" examining the use of sound in interactive narrative works.

 - **Future Rhythm** - *Expert Certification (2010)*